iWriteGigs

 Question #62

-A Decreased peristalsis
+A Decreased blood pressure

 B Constricted bronchioles